ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial-1.md

 series: HDF > Develop with Hadoop > Real World Examples
 ---

-# Real-Time Event Processing In NiFi, SAM, Schema Registry and SuperSet
+# Real-Time Event Processing In NiFi, SAM, Schema Registry and SuperSet (Windows)

+> This tutorial is tailored for the **Windows 10 OS user**, but it is possible for other Windows users to rebuild.

 ## Introduction